oneshura/AESApplication/README.md

 # Features to be Added
 - [ ] A progress bar when encrypting larger files
-- [ ] A dialog display upon successful or unsuccessful encryption or decryption
+- [x] A dialog display upon successful or unsuccessful encryption or decryption
-- [ ] Possible support for more complex file extensions, e.g. .docx, etc.
+- [x] Possible support for more complex file extensions, e.g. .docx, etc.
-- [ ] A short documentation
-- [ ] Display which file extensions can be encrypted

 # Fixes to be Added Later
-- [ ] Fix the size of the password window
+- [x] Fix the size of the password window
-- [ ] Some file extensions cannot be decrypted properly
+- [x] Some file extensions cannot be decrypted properly

 # Usage
 ## Encryption